ramin-tariverdi/Sales-Prediction-Linear-Regression/README.md

 2. Place the data.csv file in the same directory as the notebook.

-3. Launch Jupyter Notebook and run sales_analysis_regression.ipynb.
+3. Launch Jupyter Notebook and run `sales_analysis_regression.ipynb`.